 The time series of pollock biomass used in the assessment model is based on the surveyed area in the Gulf of Alaska west of 140° W lon., obtained by adding the biomass estimates for the Shumagin, Chirikof, Kodiak INPFC areas, and the western portion of Yakutat INPFC area.
 Biomass estimates for the west Yakutat region were obtained by splitting strata and survey CPUE data at 140° W lon.
 (M. Martin, AFSC, Seattle, WA, pers. comm.
-2009).
+2011).
 For surveys in 1984 and 1987, the average percent in West Yakutat in the 1990-99 surveys was used.
 The average was also used in 2001, when West Yakutat was not surveyed.

 An adjustment was made to the survey time series to account for unsurveyed pollock in Prince William Sound.
-This adjustment was derived from an area-swept biomass estimate for PWS from a trawl survey conducted by ADF&G in 1999, using a standard ADF&G 400 mesh eastern trawl.
-The 1999 biomass estimate for PWS was $6,304 \text{ t} \pm 2,812 \text{ t}$ (95% CI) (W. Bechtol, ADF&G, 1999, pers. comm.).
-The PWS biomass estimate should be considered a minimum estimate because ADF&G survey gear is less effective at catching pollock compared to the NMFS survey gear (von Szalay and Brown 2001).
+This adjustment was derived from an area-swept biomass estimate for PWS from a trawl survey conducted by ADFG in 1999, using a standard ADFG 400 mesh eastern trawl.
+The 1999 biomass estimate for PWS was $6,304~t~\pm 2,812~t~(95\%~CI)$ (W. Bechtol, ADFG, 1999, pers. comm.).
+The PWS biomass estimate should be considered a minimum estimate because ADFG survey gear is less effective at catching pollock compared to the NMFS survey gear (von Szalay and Brown 2001).
 For 1999, the biomass estimates for the NMFS bottom trawl survey and the PWS survey were simply added to obtain a total biomass estimate.
 The adjustment factor for the 1999 survey, (PWS + NMFS)/NMFS, was applied to other triennial surveys, and increased biomass by 1.05%.

 The Alaska Fisheries Science Center's (AFSC) Resource Assessment and Conservation Engineering (RACE) Division conducted the twelfth comprehensive bottom trawl survey since 1984 during the summer of 2011.
-The spatial distribution of pollock is consistent with previous surveys (Fig. 1.4).
-Areas with higher CPUE included the east side of Kodiak Island, and nearshore along the Alaska Peninsula.
-The 2010 gulfwide biomass estimate of pollock was 708,092 t, which is very close to 2009 estimate (<1% increase).
-The biomass estimate for the portion of the Gulf of Alaska west of 140° W long, is 667,131 t.
+The 2011 gulfwide biomass estimate of pollock was 708,092 t, which is very close to the 2009 estimate (<1% increase).
+The biomass estimate for the portion of the Gulf of Alaska west of 140° W long. is 667,131 t.

-Bottom Trawl Age Composition
+Bottom Trawl Survey Age Composition

 Estimates of numbers at age from the bottom trawl survey were obtained from random otolith samples and length frequency samples (Table 1.9).
 Numbers at age were estimated by INPFC area (Shumagin, Chirikof, Kodiak, Yakutat and Southeastern) using a global age-length key and CPUE-weighted length frequency data by INPFC area.
 The combined Shumagin, Chirikof and Kodiak age composition was used in the assessment model.
-Ages are not yet available for the 2011 survey, and instead lengths were used in the assessment model.
-Length composition by statistical area showed a mode of age-1 fish in all areas that increased in size from the Shumagin area to the Southeast area, most likely due to seasonal growth during the course of the survey (Fig. 1.5).
-This pattern has been seen in previous bottom trawl surveys.
-Mean size generally decreased from west to east (ranging from 49 cm in the Shumagin area to 28 cm years in the Yakutat area).
+Ages are now available for the 2011 survey, and show relatively high estimates of age-1 pollock abundance in all areas (Fig. 1.4).
+The relative abundance of age-two pollock increased from east to west.
+In the Central and Western portion of the Gulf of Alaska, pollock of ages 3-6 were relatively abundant in all areas.
+The age composition in the Shumagin area had a higher proportion of old fish (> age 6) compared to other areas.